 A procedure should also be followed in the case of lost or stolen devices in order to ensure they can be remotely wiped for peace of mind.
 Ensure that everything in your PPP is as accurate and detailed as possible so that you and your team know exactly what to do in the event of a cybercrime or online data breach.
 Your IT support provider can assist you further and help create various cyber policies, protocols, and procedures with you.

 5) Bring in the professionals!

 If you’re not IT savvy or a computer expert, a lot of this can appear very time consuming, daunting, complex and difficult to understand.
 We completely understand that, but nonetheless, you should recognise that cyber security is an extremely worthwhile investment for your business.
 If you feel it is something that is beyond your expertise, it is a smart choice to attain the help of IT experts.
-A skilled IT support provider or partner is more than willing to assist you in this area.
+A skilled IT support provider or partner like IT Leaders is more than willing to assist you in this area.